platanus/capistrano3-delayed-job/README.md

 ## License

-capistrano3-delayed-job is © 2014 platanus, spa.
+capistrano3-delayed-job is © 2016 Platanus SpA.
 It is free software and may be redistributed under the terms specified in the LICENSE file.